 Earning a designation in your field is an excellent way to boost your career.
 A designation establishes credibility and recognition of your experience and knowledge.

 Designations are obtained through a rigorous series of examinations and require a lot of your time.
 But it’s a great way to demonstrate that you are fully invested in your career and industry sector.
 They also come with additional perks and benefits such as access to educational career development programs, opportunities to attend private networking events and membership subscriptions to industry content, reports and newsletters.
-In some cases, a designation can also provide credits or discounts to other credentials or educational courses.
+In some cases, a designation can also provide credits or discounts for other credentials or educational courses.

 Remember to do your research.
 Ensure that a designation in your field is in fact a value add.
-In the financial industry for example, professional designations are oftentimes a requirement to get hired.
+In the financial industry, for example, professional designations are oftentimes a requirement to get hired.
 Real Estate is another industry that places a high level of value on designations, but it’s not for everyone.

 One of the best ways to demonstrate commitment to career growth is by pursuing industry-recognized certifications.

 Certifications are a less expensive alternative for boosting career credentials.
 Less extensive than acquiring a formal designation, certifications are great value adds in most industries.
 Is there specific software expertise your ideal job requires?
-Look at the required skillsets and research certification opportunities.
+Look at the required skill sets and research certification opportunities.
 Consider certifying your own strengths.
 If, for example, you are a Microsoft power user, acquire certification for specific MS programs online that would benefit the position you’re after.